Pioneer DJ HDJ-CUE1BT Headphones Review

 Sennheiser HD 25

-The Pioneer DJ HDJ-CUE1BT Wireless and Sennheiser HD 25 are on-ear headphones with prominent bass emphasis.
-You can use the Pioneer DJ over Bluetooth or via analog.
+The Pioneer DJ HDJ-CUE1BT and the Sennheiser HD 25 are on-ear headphones meant for casual and DJ usage.
+You can use the Pioneer DJ over Bluetooth or via analog, which adds versatility.
 Their build is plastic with hinges to collapse them down smaller.
 Because they house batteries, they weigh more, although they aren't heavy.
 The Sennheiser are passive-only headphones, which are lighter but don't collapse down smaller.
-While the Pioneer DJ headphones have rotating ear cups, the Sennheiser's right ear cup can pivot forward or backward instead.
-They use a unique split headband design to help with overall stability, but neither pair will stay put if you headbang.
+While the Pioneer DJ headphones have rotating ear cups, the Sennheiser's left ear cup can pivot forward or backward instead.
+They use a unique split headband design to help with overall stability, but neither pair will stay completely put if you headbang.

 Audio-Technica ATH-M50xBT2 Wireless

-The V-MODA Crossfade 3 Wireless and Pioneer DJ HDJ-CUE1BT Wireless have bass-heavy tunings by default.
+The V-MODA Crossfade 3 and the Pioneer DJ HDJ-CUE1BT have bassier tunings by default.
 You can collapse both down into smaller footprints, although the V-MODA come with a case and a more durable build.
 They can be tricky to fit correctly for over-ear headphones, and some people need to buy larger ear pads.
-Their tuning is also different depending on whether you listen to them passively or wirelessly, although they have an app with EQ.
+Their tuning is adjustable within the app's EQ.
 The Pioneer DJ are more plasticky in build and fold down smaller, but they lack a case.
 They fit on-ears with a lighter clamping force and weight.
-You can't alter their sound, but they sound the same plugged in and over Bluetooth.
+You can't alter their sound, which makes them less flexible.

 Test Results